KannanT04/kannant04/README.md

 • 🔭 I’m currently upskilling myself and looking for opportunities as Data Scientist/ ML Engineer.

-• 📫 How to reach me: LinkedIn
+• 📫 How to reach me: https://www.linkedin.com/in/kannan-t-analyst

 • ⚡ Visit my PortFolio Website